-- Anything considered unreasonable.
-For example, when your airline offers you a free flight, but you decide to buy a different flight that gets you to your destination only a few hours before the free flight.
-However, we may cover these extra costs if they relate to a special event - see 'D.2.3 Delayed journey to a special event' (page 43) - Anything under 'D.2.5 Other losses we won't cover if you need to change your plans after you've left' (page 46) - Anything under 'E. General exclusions things we never cover' (page 64)
+- considered unreasonable.
+For example when your airline offers you a free flight, but you decide to buy a different flight that gets you to your destination only a few hours before the free flight.
+However, we may cover these extra costs if they relate to a special event - see 'D.2.3 Delayed journey to a special event' (page 40); - under 'D.2.7 Other losses we won't cover if you need to change your plans after you've left' (page 44); or - under 'E. General exclusions things we never cover' (page 60).